 SVFD has challenges meeting community expectations in providing EMS services.
 One primary concern from the community is emergency transportation and SVFD not having the proper license and certifications to address the community's needs.
 It is recommended that the District periodically review the status of the required certification for each volunteer.
-Additionally, having a fire roster available on the website to illustrate the certification and status of volunteers can help increase the community's confidence in the services provided.
+Additionally, having an up to date fire roster available on the website to illustrate the certification and status of volunteers can help increase the community's confidence in the services provided.

 The District can also solicit a written agreement from residents on whether they would like to opt out of District-provided transportation to the airstrip to meet the SEMSA helicopter.
+It is also essential for the District to clearly communicate with residents the extent of services provided by the SVFD to provide enough information for residents to make educated decisions.